mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 1. 25 minute debrief scheduled with each board member same day or the day after board meeting via their admins.
 2. 1 hour debrief with MLT scheduled same day after board meeting.

-## Financial Planning (1%)
+## Fiscal Year Planning (1%)

-Preparation for the annual plan and budget for the next fiscal year begins in the second half of the current fiscal year
+Preparation for the annual plan and budget for the next fiscal year begins in the second half of the current fiscal year.

-Q3
+### Q3 Planning for next fiscal year

+The focus of Q3 is arriving at a 50% draft of the plan among the MLT for next fiscal with clear identification of key Obstacles to mitigate ahead of the 99% plan.

 1. The company 3-year aspirations are reviewed
 1. A 1% MLT VPMOM for next fiscal year is drafted by CEO and reviewed with MLT department heads